Akash743/Time-Series-Forecasting/README.md

 # Time-Series-Forecasting

-Forecasting Alcohol slaes using different Time series models including Seasonal Autoregressive Moving Averages and deep learning models like LSTMS.
+Forecasting Alcohol slaes using different Time series models including Seasonal Autoregressive Moving Averages and deep learning models like LSTMs.

 **Contents of the notebook:**